Intermittent Fasting Can Be A Trigger For Binge Eating (Not The Solution)

-Fasting is also not appropriate for individuals who are pregnant or breastfeeding as it may prevent adequate nutrition and minimise breast milk supply.
+Fasting is also not appropriate for individuals who are pregnant or breastfeeding as it may prevent adequate nutrition and minimize breast milk supply.
 It is also important to advise your doctor and dietitian if you are intending to fast and are taking insulin or other diabetes medications.
 Reflux can also be worsened by intermittent fasting.

-Bingeing and Intermittent Fasting: What’s The link?
+Bingeing and Intermittent Fasting: What’s The Link?